After outcry, Microsoft presses pause on unsolicited Windows 10 web app installs

 - Why was Microsoft using my Start Menu as free advertising for its Office products to begin with, web shortcut or no?

-- Why do these PWAs fire up Microsoft Edge, instead of respecting my own default choice of browser?
-Chrome handles PWAs just fine, for example.
+- Why do these shortcuts fire up Microsoft Edge, instead of respecting my own default choice of browser?

 - Why does Microsoft believe it has the right to force-restart my PC at all?
 What was so critical about this update to make that worthwhile?

 Microsoft has clearly heard some displeasure, and it’s reacting to that today.
 But it’s not clear whether anything will change as a result.
-I wouldn’t be surprised if the only difference is that PWAs won’t appear in your list of programs from here on out.
+Microsoft is still advertising its own apps in your Start Menu alongside the programs you’ve actually installed, it’s giving them premium space in your Start Menu without asking, they’ll still open in Microsoft’s own Edge browser which the company no longer lets you remove, and — most annoyingly — the company isn’t addressing its practice of forced updates and reboots.

+Update 11:09PM ET: Added more clarity from Microsoft around what the company says it did and did not intend to happen.

 Loading comments...